 Temporary Uses.
 As stated in the section on Uses Within the Building Envelopes the resort acknowledges Temporary Uses as one of the most important uses to be allowed within the Resort District.
-Particularly important is the Special Event definition provided in Section 4.3.1.F.10.
+Particularly important is the Special Event definition provided in Section 2220.
 Winter ski races, the Hill Climb, mountain bike races and summer Hill Climb are a few of the important events held on the mountain each year.
 The Annual 4th of July fireworks has been considered in allocating open space.
 Over the years, other outdoor uses will come up.
 Snow King assumes that the desire for more of these types of events will grow in number and diversity.
-With the exception of Gravel Extraction all the Temporary Uses listed in Section 6.1.1 may have a place at the resort and are allowed.
-Temporary uses such as events, recreational equipment demonstrations or wedding and event tents are a critical feature of the resort district that allow it to cater to guests on short notice.
-These uses are common and approved for all of the resorts in Teton County including Grand Targhee and the Teton Village.
-As such, the ability to host an event at short notice for the Snow King Hotel or Mountain Operations are an important aspect of Resort district operations.
+With the exception of Gravel Extraction all the Temporary Uses listed in Section 2220 may have a place at the resort and are allowed.